Sikaiana: History

 In 1893, the United Kingdom established the British Solomon Islands Protectorate over most of what is now Solomon Islands excluding Sikaiana.
-This was done to further British colonial interests in the region and to regulate the practice of ‘blackbirding’, the labour recruitment of Solomon Islanders to work on labour plantations in the then-colony of Queensland, later the state of Queensland.
+This was done to further British colonial interests in the region and to regulate the practice of "blackbirding", the labour recruitment of Solomon Islanders to work on labour plantations in the then-colony of Queensland, later the state of Queensland.
 On 21 June 1897 this protectorate was extended to include Sikaiana, Rennell, and Bellona Islands.

-In religious terms, Sikaiana is part of the Anglican Church of Melanesia Diocese of Malaita, and the majority of its inhabitants are Anglicans.
+Sikaiana is part of the Anglican Church of Melanesia Diocese of Southern Malaita and Sikaiana, and the majority of its inhabitants are Anglicans.